Complexity and Approximation for Discriminating and Identifying Code Problems in Geometric Setups: The G-Min-Disc-Code problem in 1D

-\begin{proposition} The time complexity of checking whether a given instance $(P,S)$ of $n$ points and $m$ intervals is twin-free is $O(n\log n + m\log m)$. \end{proposition} \begin{proof} Observe that, if a subset $S' \subseteq S$ is a G-Min-Disc-Code for $P$, then any superset of $S'$ also produces unique code for all the points in $P$.
-Thus, the twin-free property will be verified by checking whether all the objects in $S$ can produce unique code for the points in $P$ or not.

-We compute all the maximal cliques\footnote{A subset $\psi \subset S$ forms a maximal clique if their intersection is non-null, and no other member of $S\setminus\psi$ intersect the region of intersection of the members in $\psi$.} of the intervals in $S$ in $O(m\log m)$ time, and store them in an array $A$.
-Next, we execute a merge pass among the sorted points in $P$ and the intervals in $A$ to check whether any maximal clique region in the array $A$ contains more than one point of $P$.
-This needs $O(n\log n +m+n)$ time. \end{proof} Thus one can check whether $(P,S)$ is twin-free in $O(m\log m)$ because $m \geq \frac{n}{2}$.
-Observe that (i) if both endpoints of an interval $s \in S$ lie in the same gap of $\cal G$, then it can not discriminate any pair of points; thus $s$ is \emph{useless}, and (ii) if more than one interval in $S$ have both their endpoints in the same two gaps, say $g_a = (p_a,p_{a+1}), g_b=(p_b,p_{b+1}) \in \cal G$, then both of them discriminate the exact same point-pairs.
-Thus, they are \emph{redundant} and we need to keep only one such interval.
+Observe that (i) if both endpoints of an interval $s \in S$ lie in the same gap of $\cal G$, then it can not discriminate any pair of points; thus $s$ is \emph{useless}, and (ii) if more than one interval in $S$ have both their endpoints in the same two gaps, say $g_a = (p_a,p_{a+1}), g_b=(p_b,p_{b+1}) \in \cal G$, then both of them discriminate exactly the same point-pairs.
+Thus, they are \emph{redundant} and we need to keep only one interval among them.
 In a linear scan, we can first eliminate the useless and redundant intervals.
 From now onwards, $m$ will denote the number of intervals, none of which are useless or redundant.
-Hence, $m =O(n^2)$.
+Hence, $m$ may be $O(n^2)$ in the worst case.